gilgameshjw/TwitterBot/README.md

 `python api.py`

+It will run on http://127.0.0.1:5000.
+Open that url and your browser.

+To generate **tweets**, enter generate a random tweet from {twitter_handle}, with twitter_handle that is for instance the realDonaldTrump or alternatively just send an empy string (keep prompt on webpage empty en click send).

+To generate **retweets**, enter random tweets the agent should be answering/retweeting to.

 ### Requirements
 One needs a openai key to generate the synthetic data and twitter secret token, access key and so on to download twitter data to built a twitterbot from it.

 ### Configuration
 Meta data and parameters to run all functionalities of TwitterBot ./config.yaml

+### Installation
+Use the standard requirements.txt file.

+Alternatively, installing the libraries below should be enough:
+`
+pip install --upgrade openai
+pip install names
+pip install PyYAML
+pip install langchain
+pip install flask
+pip install sentence_transformers
+pip install tqdm
+pip install pickle5
+`

 ### Scripts